DANS-KNAW/easy-stage-dataset/README.md

          --version                       Show version of this program

     trailing arguments:
-     EASY-bag (required)                    Bag with extra metadata for EASY to be staged for ingest into Fedora staged-digital-object-set (required)   The resulting Staged Digital Object directory (will be created if it does not exist)
+     EASY-deposit (required)                Deposit directory contains deposit.properties file and bag with extra metadata for EASY to be staged for ingest into Fedora staged-digital-object-set (required)   The resulting Staged Digital Object directory (will be created if it does not exist)